projectinvestigator/BUGFARM/README.md

-# Automated Generation of Complex Bugs in the Machine Learning Era
+# Challenging Bug Prediction and Repair Models with Synthetic Bugs
 Anonymous artifact repository of BUGFARM.

 ## Abstract